IreneKilgannon/pands-project/README.md

     git clone https://github.com/IreneKilgannon/pands-project.git

-__Step 5__ To run analysis.py, in the correct directory of either Cmder or the terminal in VSCode enter: python analysis.py
+__Step 5__ To run analysis.py, in the correct directory of either Cmder or the terminal in VSCode enter: python analysis.py.
+The analysis.txt file will be created and all plots will be added to the plots directory.

 ## Get Help